Francis Gruber

-Francis Gruber (1912–1948) was a French painter, founder of the Nouveau Réalisme school, and a member of the Force nouvelles group.
+Francis Gruber (15 March 1912 – 1 December 1948) was a French painter, founder of the Nouveau Réalisme school, and a member of the Forces nouvelles group.

-He was born in Nancy, the son of stained glass artist Jacques Gruber.

-He first exhibited at the age of 18.
+He was born in Nancy, France, the son of stained glass artist Jacques Gruber.
+He began painting at the age of 12, and he first exhibited at 18.
 While other artists were becoming more and more abstract, he preferred to paint human figures that were highly sculpted.
 He was influenced by Hieronymus Bosch and Albrecht Dürer and the Lorraine engraver Jacques Callot.
-He became friends with the Swiss artist Alberto Giacometti.
+In 1936, he had his first solo exhibition at the Académie Ranson.
+In the late 1930s, Gruber became friends with the Swiss artist Alberto Giacometti, of whom he was a neighbor.